 Well, Singapore could be small, but the Southeast Asian thriving metropolis has a vibrant modern art scene.
 I appreciate Singaporean’s effort to realize their forward-thinking vision and act fast on their feet.
 In merely a decade, the country has transformed its waterfront and rejuvenated various historic landmarks, turning them into tourist attractions and hotspots.
-With the support from the government, many young, passionate, and up-and-coming contemporary artists in the region were provided a platform to showcase their creativity and innovation to the world.
+With support from the government, many young, passionate, and up-and-coming contemporary artists in the region were provided a platform to showcase their creativity and innovation to the world.

 So here are some contemporary art spaces in the country that art lovers shouldn’t miss!